The Gap Between "Can Print" and "Should Print"

 }

-# Cooling rate below Tg determines crystallinity
+# Cooling rate below Tg affects crystallinity.

 print("Estimated volumetric flow rate:")